QuantEcon/lecture-python-intro/in-work/supply_demand_foundations_v2.md

 (This is another version of the first welfare theorem.)

-We can deduce a competitive equilbrium price vector from either
+We can deduce a competitive equilibrium price vector from either

   * the inverse demand curve, or